-Join Stefan Mumaw for an in-depth discussion in this video Small-group breakdowns, part of Brainstorming Basics.
+Join Stefan Mumaw for an in-depth discussion in this video Small-group breakdowns, part of Learning Brainstorming.

 - Brainstorm sessions are made up…of a diverse group of people.…All with their own unique perspectives,…experiences and opinions.…This diversity is an asset during ideation,…but, only if it's realized.…For any number of reasons, there comes times…in any group ideation session where some participants…just aren't interacting.…If there are "stormers" who aren't "storming",…you're missing out on the potential…to help solve the problem or inspire the group.…This can happen for any number of reasons.…They can have an introverted personality.…There could be friction with another member in the room.…